truher/all25/doc/README_2_MOTOR.md

     1. ![](readme_img/run_motor.png)
 1. Your motor should be running very slowly!

-## DONE!
+# Next Steps
 You are done with this chapter.
-Move to the next one!
+If you want to learn how to control the motor through code, move to [README_3_STUDY](README_3_STUDY.md).
+That will teach how to start with a fresh codebase with the minimum you need.